adafruit/esp8266-micropython-vagrant/README.md

 After the firmware compilation finishes the output will be the file ./build/firmware-combined.bin.
-This file should be flashed to the ESP8266 using any convenient flashing tool (instructions are further below).
+This file should be flashed to the ESP8266 using any convenient flashing tool (see Flashing ESP8266 Firmware below).
 You can copy the firmware-combined.bin file to Vagrant's shared directory so it is accessible from your main computer and not just the Vagrant VM.
 Do this by running:

     cp ./build/firmware-combined.bin /vagrant/

-Now on your machine (not on the VM!) look inside the folder with the Vagrantfile and you should see the firmware-combined.elf file.
+Now on your machine (not on the VM!) look inside the folder with the Vagrantfile and you should see the firmware-combined.bin file.

 If you make any changes to MicroPython, like modifying the ./scripts/main.py file to change the boards's behavior on boot, you can recompile the MicroPython